 France abolished its blasphemy laws in 1881, except for the Alsace-Moselle region which was part of Germany at the time, and Sweden in 1970.
 In 1995, Australia abolished and repealed all blasphemy laws at the Federal Level.
-Since 2008, the United Kingdom in 2008, Norway with Acts in 2009 and 2015, the Netherlands in 2014, Iceland in 2015, Malta, and France (remaining laws in the Alsace-Moselle region) in 2016, and Denmark in 2017, have all repealed their blasphemy laws.
+Since 2008, the United Kingdom in 2008, Norway with Acts in 2009 and 2015, the Netherlands in 2014, Iceland in 2015, Malta, and France (remaining laws in the Alsace-Moselle region) in 2016, Denmark in 2017, and Canada in 2018, have all repealed their blasphemy laws.

 Countries that have abolished or repealed their blasphemy laws are discussed below in chronological order.